 This honors level course consists of a survey of the history of the United States from 1890 to 1945.
 Students must be able to demonstrate critical thinking skills, analyze historical concepts and be an active participant.
-The course covers the Industrial Revolution, development of cities, Imperialism, World War I, The New Deal, The Depression, and World War II.
-All aspects of life are touched upon, including the impact of art, music, religion, business, industry, politics and the global economy as they relate to American society.
+The course covers the Industrial Revolution, development of cities, Imperialism, World War I, The New Deal, The Depression, and World War I. All aspects of life are touched upon, including the impact of art, music, religion, business, industry, politics and the global economy as they relate to American society.
 Students will show ability to evaluate primary sources and outside readings and synthesize that material into a more in-depth view of American History.
 Students will be expected to demonstrate an understanding of the connections between the 20th Century and modern American politics.
 In addition, students will be required to do outside reading of historical text and literature.
-Significant project based activities will accompany outside reading assignments.
-Students will also take a mid-term and final exam in this class.
-Students will also be expected to develop independent work projects and a variety of alternative activities that will broaden their understanding of America's place in the world today.
+Significant project based activities will also be expected to develop independent work projects and a variety of alternative activities that will broaden their understanding of America's place in the world today.